-HPHT treatment is mostly applied to Type IIa diamonds which are colourless but because of the distortion of their crystal lattice show brown colour.
+HPHT treatment is mostly applied to Type IIa diamonds which are colourless, but because of the distortion of their crystal lattice show brown colour.
 Exposing the diamond to high pressure and high temperature removes the brown colour by reducing the structural irregularities and transforms stones into near colourless and colourless diamonds, rarely into pink and blue.
-Type Ia brownish diamonds can be transformed into fancy yellow, fancy yellowish-green and green colour; however, colour-enhanced fancy yellowish-green and green diamonds are usually easily detectable due to their strong fluorescence.
+Type Ia brownish diamonds can be transformed into fancy yellow, fancy yellowish-green and green colours; however, such colour enhanced diamonds are usually easily detectable due to their strong fluorescence.

 HPHT is a permanent treatment, meaning the colour of the diamond does not revert to its original state with time.
 Depending on the stone, the colour change can be minor or dramatic.

 Since this form of colour enhancement is virtually undetectable outside of a well-equipped grading laboratory, the Federal Trade Commission (FTC) requires it to be explicitly disclosed.
 For example, grading reports issued by the Gemological Institute of America (GIA) always contain a note about HPHT treatment if detected.
 In some cases, treated diamonds may also have a laser inscription indicating the treatment.

 As the name suggests, this colour-enhancing treatment uses an application of an overlay coating that often contains fluoride, silicon dioxide, aluminium oxide, or titanium oxide to alter or mask an undesirable body colour.